The following research infrastructures have financial support from the Disciplinary Domain of Medicine and Pharmacy during 2017-2019.

 BioVis - Platform for Biological Visualisation

 The Platform for Biological Visualisation, BioVis, provides a unique combination of technology and know-how for visualization of biological samples at the tissue, cell and subcellular level.
-We specialize in microscopy, electron microscopy, flow cytometry and image analysis.
+We specialise in microscopy, electron microscopy, flow cytometry and image analysis.
 We can offer state of the art electron-, confocal and light microscopy, as well as analytical and imaging flow cytometry and cell sorting.

 The Disciplinary Domain of Medicine and Pharmacy at Uppsala University supports BioVis financially, thus the user fees can be kept low.
 The platform is available for all universities, governmental agencies and private companies.
 With proper training, provided by us, you can get almost complete access to the equipment at BioVis.